mckenziewest/math341/course_calendar.page/source.md

      Week 8
     </th>
     <td>
-     3/27 - Section 5.3 - Systems of Linear Congruences (Part 2)
+     3/27 - Section 6.1 - Introduction to Primes
     </td>
     <td>
-     3/29 - Section 5.4 - Using the Chinese Remainder Theorem
+     3/29 - Section 6.2 - To Infinity and Beyond
     </td>
     <td>
-     3/31 - Finishing Chapter 5
+     3/31 - Section 6.3 - The Fundamental Theorem of Arithmetic
     </td>
    </tr>
    <tr>